awsdocs/aws-go-developer-guide/doc_source/configuring-sdk.rst

 4. Hard-code credentials (not recommended).

    Hard-coding credentials in your application can make it difficult to manage and rotate those credentials.
-Use this method for small personal scripts or testing purposes only.
+Use this method only for small personal scripts or testing purposes.
 Do not submit code with credentials to source control.

 |IAM| Roles for |EC2| Instances